Find the best legal jobs

 Judge Salaries & Training

 When it comes to criminal law jobs, a barrister is a type of lawyer who not only represents their clients in court but also provides expert legal advice.
-A vast majority of barristers either work as partners with other barristers or work on their own.
-In any case, self-employment is their dominant form of practicing law.
+The vast majority of barristers either work as partners with other barristers or work on their own.

 For the most part, barristers will specialize in a specific area of the law.
-For example, a barrister could only work on lawsuits involving medical negligence, represent companies when it comes to matters of commercial law, or focus on criminal law cases (the most significant percentage chooses this area).
+For example, a barrister could work exclusively on lawsuits involving medical negligence, represent companies when it comes to matters of commercial law, or focus on criminal law cases (the most significant percentage choose this area).

 Before preparing various legal documentation, such as case briefs, they will also interpret legislative requirements, judgments, and laws.
-At the same time, meeting with clients and arranging out-of-court settlements is yet another activity these experts regularly perform.
+At the same time, meeting with clients and arranging out-of-court settlements are other activities these experts regularly perform.

 Barrister Salaries & Training

-Barristers are among the top-paying law jobs today, with their annual income depending on their area of law, post-qualification experience, and location.
-While still qualifying, pupils in chambers can make between $12,000 and $50,000 annually.
+Being a barrister is among the top-paying law jobs today, with their annual income depending on their area of law, post-qualification experience, and location.
+At the very least, you can expect to make $55K per year as a newly qualified barrister.

-It is somewhat tricky to become a barrister due to the fierce competition.
+It’s difficult to become a barrister due to the fierce competition.
 Your academic achievements need to be consistently high, and your record stellar.
-An undergraduate degree is implied, and the process of becoming a barrister starts with securing a pupillage.
+An undergraduate degree is required, and the process of becoming a barrister starts with securing a pupillage.

-If you’re successful in securing a pupillage, you’ll be assigned to a trained barrister, under whose supervision and guidance you’ll learn and work for one year.
-After one year, your further career will depend on whether you’ll be able to join well-known chambers and establish a good reputation.
+If you're successful in securing a pupillage, you'll be assigned to a trained barrister, under whose supervision and guidance you'll learn and work for one year.
+After one year, your further career will depend on whether you manage to join well-known chambers and establish a good reputation.